10 Guiding Principles

 3. Pursue Excellence - Excellence is an act of worship—strive for God-honoring quality in everything you, and others, do.

 Far too often, the world puts excellence out as an ideal that is easily achieved.
 It is not, and do not attempt to water-down the ideals of excellence.
 Excellence makes the simple look easy and effortless.
 Your effort, your striving to continuously improve will be reflected in the results of your work.
-Others will notice when you put God first, the customer’s needs second, and your own benefit third.
+Others will notice when you put God first, the student’s needs second, and your own benefit third.
 “Going the extra mile” is a far too tired cliche, but it is a great Biblical principle.
 In Mathew 5:41, Jesus shares, “And whoever compels you to go one mile, go with him two.”
-The lesson to his disciples was clear, Roman law allowed soldiers to compel citizens to carry gear for a mile to demonstrate their power over them and to practically support the troops.
+Roman law allowed soldiers to compel citizens to carry the soldier’s gear for a mile to demonstrate their power and to support the troops.
 Jesus instructed his disciples to show the example to the soldiers, and everyone around, that followers of Jesus were called to a higher purpose (excellence).
 They were different.
 So to demonstrate their difference (excellence), Jesus asked his followers if soldiers compelled them to carry gear for one mile, the disciples would show their excellence by going an extra mile in worship to God…and service to others.
-How can you go the extra mile in service to God and to students?
+How can you go the extra mile in service to God by supporting students?
 How can you demonstrate your eagerness to follow God in the service of others?

 4. Follow Training and Policy - Apply policies with integrity, clarity, and trust.
 Avoid improvising, and grant exceptions when grace is required.

 While Oak Valley is small, there is a policy for everything you encounter on a daily basis.
-In order to address issues in a consistent and clear way, refer back to whatever policy applies to the situation.
+In order to address issues in a consistent and clear way, refer back to the policy that applies to the situation.
 When you are unsure what to do, refer to your training, ask someone else for support, or refer to the Catalog.
-Most often, policies offer a clean, efficient, and equitable way to address a student, faculty, or staff concern.
+Most often, policies offer a clean, efficient, and equitable way to address students, faculty, or staff.
 On rare occasions, a policy does not fit the situation well, or a deviation in the policy is warranted.
-For instance, a student on the way to his midterm, gets in a car accident, The syllabus, or policy, states that the student is required to complete the midterm on such-a-such date, the student clearly had an emergency preventing him from completing the midterm on time, the professor rightly provides a make-up date for the student to complete the midterm (grace was required to support the student’s emergency).
+For instance, a student on the way to his midterm, gets in a car accident.
+The syllabus states that the student is required to complete the midterm on such-a-such date, the student clearly had an emergency preventing him from completing the midterm on time, the professor rightly provides a make-up date for the student to complete the midterm (grace was warranted to support the student’s emergency).

 5. Focus on Results - Use data, evidence, and prayer to make strategic decisions.
 Celebrate and invest in what works.
 Stop doing what does not.

-A majority of everyone’s work is built on regular and repeatable patterns and work.
+Your work is built on regular and repeatable patterns.
 When you see something work well, be excited that it works well, be eager to do it again.
-Show the results to your supervisor and go back and do it again.
-On the other hand, everyone comes across something in their day, week, or year that does not work.
-As an independent and empowered worker, be sure to bring your best to work everyday by asking the simple question, “Did I do something today to add value to my work, and the work of others?”
-One of the best ways you can value is identifying, and improving what you see and learn.
-Oftentimes, it may go unnoticed, but you know.
-Whether you are recognized or not, bring an investment of your time and talent to the work you do and celebrate every new thing you bring to your job.
+On the other hand, everyone comes across something that does not work.
+As an independent and empowered worker, identify what does not work and fix it.
+As yourself every day, “Did I do something today to add value?”
+One of the best ways you can value is identifying, and improving your daily work.
+Oftentimes, such improvements may go unnoticed, but you know.
+Bring an investment of your time and talent to the work you do and celebrate every new thing you bring to your job.

 6. Continually Improve - God is perfect—we are being perfected.
 Grow through reflection, wisdom, and Spirit-led innovation.